Why I’m over the Gray Paint Trend and 8 White Paint Colors I’m Currently Crushing On

 From the warm creamy undertones, to the bold cooler shades of white paint, they literally go with anything in your home.
 And they have an amazing way of making any space feel clean and new again.

-White on white paint combinations are nothing new in the design world.
-We’ve seen it around for decades in plenty of modern and contemporary spaces.
+White on white paint combinations for entire room are nothing new in the design world.
+We’ve seen this color scheme around for decades in plenty of modern and contemporary spaces.
 But today’s whites feel softer, and more cozy.
 Making them a perfect option for everyday living spaces.

 Which white is the best for walls?